Walk Under Sharks at Ripley’s Aquarium of the Smokies in Gatlinburg, TN

 Posted on | 1 Comment

-Thinking about a couples day trip somewhere near Greenville, SC?
-If you want to plan a dreamy day trip with your significant other this summer, we have a great list of day trip ideas for couples.
+Thinking about a couple’s day trip somewhere near Greenville, SC?
+If you want to plan a dreamy day trip with your significant other this summer, we have many ideas for couples.
 We have put together a whole list of romantic day trip ideas!
-Whether you want to do something romantic, visit a new town, or have some adventure our list will help you plan the perfect day trip.
+Whether you want to do something romantic, visit a new town, or have some adventure, our list will help you plan the perfect day trip.

 (more…)